Max W.F. Ku

 Jun 02, 2025 Joined NVIDIA Deep Imagination Research as an intern for Summer 2025.

-May 15, 2025 TheoremExplainAgent got accepted to ACL 2025 Main!
+May 15, 2025 TheoremExplainAgent got accepted to ACL 2025 Main (Oral)!

 Nov 03, 2024 AnyV2V got accepted to TMLR 2024!